 Made with real salmon, sweet potato, fruits, and vegetables, the American Journey Salmon & Sweet Potato Recipe is grain-free and suitable for dogs with sensitive stomachs.
 The high protein content, amino acids, omega oils, and antioxidants work to promote lean muscles, skin, and coat health, along with strong immune and digestive systems.

-Each of the three bag sizes — 4, 12, or 24 pounds — also contains DHA to help the development of the brain and eyes in younger dogs.
+Each of the three bag sizes — 4, 12, or 24 pounds — also contain DHA to help the development of the brain and eyes in younger dogs.

 With its focus on real ingredients, American Journey is one of the more expensive dog foods out there.
 Some owners have also reported their dogs suffered from stomach upset while eating it.